 In response to the evolving COVID-19 pandemic, Governor JB Pritzker announced a statewide order requiring all Illinois residents to stay home, except for essential needs.
 The order expired on May 29, 2020 as Illinois began reopening.

 - The State of Illinois has set up a hotline for businesses to ask questions about whether their business is essential and any other questions regarding the Governor’s executive order.
 Call 1-800-252-2923.

 - Public Health Order Prohibiting Citywide Liquor Sales After 9 P.M.: Effective beginning Thursday, April 9.

 State Sales Tax Deferral for Bars and Restaurants

-Gov. Pritzker has directed the Department of Revenue to defer sales tax payments for more than 24,000 small- and medium-sized bars and restaurants in the State of Illinois.
+Gov. Pritzker directed the Department of Revenue to defer sales tax payments for the February, March, and April 2020 reporting periods for more than 24,000 small- and medium-sized bars and restaurants in the State of Illinois.